 “But the greatest among you shall be your servant.”
-Matthew 23:11

-The goal of Cardinal Ritter’s service program is for students to understand the importance of living in Solidarity with every human person.
-Graduating seniors are given the tools to carry out Christ’s mission of always placing others first as they enter the next step in their young lives.
+Our service program is an intricate part of the life of a Cardinal Ritter student.
+We are the hands and feet of Jesus on Earth and are called to serve one another.
+As Cardinal Joseph Ritter promoted, students strive to see past others’ differences to focus on each person’s dignity.
+The goal of Cardinal Ritter’s service program is for students to understand the importance of living in solidarity with every human person.
+Students are given the tools to carry out Christ’s mission of always placing others first.